jboneng/Film-Stockpot/README.md

 ## How it works

-The processing pipeline is intentionally stateless — it always grades from the pristine original, so switching presets never stacks edits.
+When you open a NegPy flat export, Film Stockpot grades from that pristine TIFF every time — switching presets never stacks edits.

+The processing pipeline is intentionally stateless:

 1. **Input transform (base profile)** — expands the flat/log scan to full range via auto-levels, per-channel **neutralization** (removes residual scan cast), a